Eric991005/TFSTL/README.md

     tensorboard --logdir='runs/STL_import'
     ```
 - cpt folder: This folder stores all the parameters of the import and export models, facilitating direct reuse and further training.
 - .vscode folder: This folder includes configuration files for the Visual Studio Code (VSCode) Integrated Development Environment (IDE).
 These files are particularly useful when debugging in VSCode.
-Be aware that you may need to modify the file paths in these configurations to match your custom project paths.# TFSTL
+Be aware that you may need to modify the file paths in these configurations to match your custom project paths.